openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ## Deferred Credential Response {#deferred-credential_response}

-The Deferred Credential Response uses the `format` and `credential` parameters as defined in (#credential-response).
+The Deferred Credential Response uses the `format` and `credential` parameters defined in (#credential-response).

-Deferred Credential Response MUST be sent using the `application/json` media type.
+The Deferred Credential Response MUST be sent using the `application/json` media type.

 ## Deferred Credential Error Response {#deferred-credential_error_response}